Azure/azure-saas/docs/azure-saas-docs/content/en/components/Identity/identity-framework-setup-manual.md

 - From the Tenant `Azure AD B2C` dashboard, click `App registrations`
 - Add new registrations corresponding to the following list of modules
+- Instructions for adding client secrets, API scopes, and API permissions are detailed below

 #### Modules